0xWarning/Node-API-Backend/README.md

 Using Express, Mongoose, Bcrypt, and Node.js,
 I'm currently working on a backend for an authentication system that features hashed passwords, JWT and numerous checks.

-Current JWT Protected Endpoints (requires a login to get a jwt token)
+Current JWT Protected Endpoints (requires a login to get a token)

 `ADMIN`